 What style of greenhouse is right for me?

 Do I need an electricity and/or water supply?

 What sort of flooring is going to be most efficient?

 Will it require heating, if so, which type?

 Will I be able to get a wheelbarrow through the door?

 What are the maintenance costs?

 Can I collect the rainwater off the roof?

-“The aim of a glasshouse is to capture as much light and therefore heat as possible.
-A good glasshouse makes the best use of the available sun all year round, not just the summer, so it is important to think of the position of your glasshouse in relation to the sun and any buildings or trees that are likely to cast shadows.
+“The aim of a greenhouse is to capture as much light and therefore heat as possible.
+A good greenhouse makes the best use of the available sun all year round, not just the summer, so it is important to think of the position of your glasshouse in relation to the sun and any buildings or trees that are likely to cast shadows.
 The ideal is a south facing situation to capture all available sunlight,” advises Linda.

-“And if you live in a listed building or within an area of outstanding natural beauty, a National Park or conservation area then you may need planning consent prior to building or replacing your glasshouse or orangery.”
+“And if you live in a listed building or within an area of outstanding natural beauty, a National Park or conservation area then you may need planning consent prior to building or replacing your greenhouse or orangery.”